carmancater/an-introduction-to-statistical-learning-with-applications-in-python/Chapter 04 - Classification/Ch 4 Conceptual.md

 **Proof**

-Taking the natural logarithm of both sides of the first equation yeilds:
+Taking the natural logarithm of both sides of the first equation yields:

 $$\log p_k(x) = \frac{\log\pi_k + \log\frac{1}{\sqrt{2\pi}\sigma} - \frac{1}{2\sigma^2}(x - \mu_k)^2}{\log(\sum\limits_{l=1}^{K} \pi_l \frac{1}{\sqrt{2\pi}\sigma}e^{\frac{-1}{2\sigma^2}}(x - \mu_l)^2)}$$

 If $x$ is fixed, we simply vary $k$ and choose the maximum.
 This allows us to drop all terms that do not involve $k$.
 In particular the denominator goes away, and the $\log$ constant term in the numerator goes away.
-Expanding the quadratic term in the numerator and rearranging yeilds the desired result.
+Expanding the quadratic term in the numerator and rearranging yields the desired result.

 ## Problem 3